Growth Stocks With Dividends Are A Powerful Combination

 - Apple (APPL)

 - Microsoft (MSFT)

 - Starbucks (SBUX)

 As a result, they are all growth companies with growth stocks that pay dividends.
-Producing great returns for retirement investors.
-Or, any type of investor for that matter.
+All have been excellent investment ideas producing great returns for retirement investors.

 Full Disclosure: I currently own Microsoft and Apple.
 And have owned them for many years.
 On the other hand, I do not own Starbucks.
 I should have bought it, but never did.